 VARTF: Purchasing and Approval of Mitigation Credits

-The Conservancy has mitigation credits available to meet the needs of the regulated community.
+TNC has mitigation credits available to meet the needs of the regulated community.

 UNDERSTANDING AVAILABLE CREDITS

-The Trust Fund has two types of credits available for purchase by permittees, Advance Credits and Released Credits.
+The Trust Fund has two types of credits available for purchase by permittees Advance Credits and Released Credits.

 Released Credits are those credits available and released for mitigation projects already in the ground.
-Credits are based on meeting success monitoring and approved by the IRT.
-These credits are equivalent to mitigation bank credits and may be sold to satisfy mitigation requirements.
+Credits are based on meeting success monitoring and approved by the IRT; These credits are equivalent to mitigation bank credits and may be sold to satisfy mitigation requirements.
 Released Credits can be considered the first choice in the preferential hierarchy established by the 2008 rule.
 Released Credits are currently available for non-tidal wetlands in the Chowan, Lower James, Rappahannock, York and Potomac basins.

 Advance Credits are in-lieu-fee credits sold in advance of mitigation sites generating released credits.
 Advance Credits are available in nearly every service area within Virginia.
 There are a limited number of credits available for each watershed and resource type (Exhibit B of Instrument).
-Pricing for Advanced Credits are available here (Exhibit D).
+Pricing for Advanced Credits are available here (Exhibit C).
 These credits are considered second in the preferential hierarchy established by the 2008 rule.

 WHO APPROVES TRUST FUND PROJECTS?

-Potential projects are proposed by the Conservancy, and regulatory agencies (Corps and DEQ) must approve both the proposed project and the requested funding amount before starting the project.
+Potential projects are proposed by TNC, and regulatory agencies (Corps and DEQ) must approve both the proposed project and the requested funding amount before starting the project.
 The regulatory review panel is known as the IRT (Interagency Review Panel) and is co-chaired by the Corps and DEQ.
 Additional agency representatives from the United States Fish and Wildlife Service(FWS), NOAA, EPA, and DGIF provide regular review and input of the proposed projects.

-Conservancy Trust Fund staff pursue wetland and stream projects that meet a strict set of criteria.
+Trust Fund staff pursue wetland and stream projects that meet a strict set of criteria.
 Conservancy staff also review projects proposed by regulatory or advisory agencies, localities, consultants, and other conservation organizations.
-Conservancy Trust Fund staff assist potential partners through the site review, proposal process, and implementation of funded activities.
+Trust Fund staff assist potential partners through the site review, proposal process, and implementation of funded activities.
 The following items are considered during the identification/search for and review of a potential project:

 - Overall fit within the Trust Fund Compensation Planning Framework